iamziike/idenitity-buy/README.md

 # Identity Buy

-Idenitity Buy is just a hobby project where users can get a list of identities they may want to "assume"
+Idenitity Buy is just a hobby project where users can get a list of identities they may want to "assume".

 ## Code Structure